StephaneTrebel/the-good-docs-templates/release-notes/template_release-notes.md

 # Release notes - {Product name} {Release number - 0.0.0}

-> Thank you for downloading this template from The Good Docs Project\!
+> Thank you for downloading this template from The Good Docs Project!
 Before using the template, read this document to see high quality examples of the template in action and to review the resources that were consulted when this template was created.
 Want to explore more templates?
 Check them out in our [templates](https://gitlab.com/tgdp/templates) GitLab repository.

 {If you need more information about how to fill in this template, read the accompanying [Release notes process](process_release-notes.md) document}

 {This template includes writing instructions and boilerplate text that you can customize, use as-is, or completely replace with your own text.
 This text is indicated in {curly brackets}.
 Make sure you replace the placeholders with your own text.}

-{Optional: Release notes version \- 0}
+{Optional: Release notes version - 0}

-{Release date \- YYYY-MM-DD}
+{Release date - YYYY-MM-DD}

 {Optional: High-level summary}